 - Perform in a public recital at the Moore Musical Arts Center’s Bryan Hall each semester

 Payment, specific lesson times and days are scheduled with the individual instructor.
 It is the student's responsibility to provide their own instrument and lesson books.

 - Get a head start on your undergraduate music curriculum by learning the Fundamentals of Music Theory now.

-- Group classes and private tutoring available
+- Private tutoring available